-That’s when I decided to do something.
-Because when you are in a proper grump who invariably gets the short end of the stick?
+So that’s when I decided to do something.
+Because when you are in a serious grump who gets the short end of the stick?
 Your family, your friends and the biscuit tin.
 Family & friends deserve better & the biscuit tin definitely deserves to be shared.

 I put my positive pants on

-To listen and engage with the 3 little people racing around me.
+- Stopped – to listen and engage with the 3 little people around me

-When at 06.31 on a Sunday morning my 8 year old began babbling on about Lego cards, Pokemon cards, and a host of unpronounceable characters and at 06.32 my 6yo pulled my arm out of its socket in her bid to show me that EVERY SINGLE toy in the house was now gleefully strewn across the living room floor.
+- Held my Tongue – when at 06.31 on a Sunday morning my 8 year old was babbling about Lego cards, Pokemon cards, and a host of unpronounceable characters and at 06.32 my 6yo pulled my arm out of socket in her bid to show me that EVERY SINGLE toy in the house was now gleefully strewn across the living room floor…

-Enabling myself to gather the power of my positive pants before opening my mouth to speak.
+- Breathed – enabling myself to gather the power of my natural happy hormones & new found positive pants before evenn trying to speak

-Putting in the effort to be nice and guess what?
-Those people start being nicer to you and losing their grumpies too.
-Even the little people get whizzier & perkier.
+- Positive interaction – put in the effort to be nice and guess what?
+People start being nicer to you & losing their grumpies too.
+Even your little people get a bit nicer!

-This is of course the hardest one but with your grumpy trousers loosening, this one just naturally starts to invade your brain space.
+- Positive thinking – this is the hardest one.
+But with your grumpies loosening, this will naturally start to invade your brain space.
 Even if you don’t want to admit it at first, you ARE starting to think more positively.

-You’ve had a better day.
+And now you’ve had a better day.
 Not a brilliant day (let’s not get ahead of ourselves!).
-You’re tired from putting in 110% effort all day.
-But because you’ve had a better day you have a better sleep.
-Your brain resets itself overnight and the next day it really does feel like you’re back.
-The real you!
-Positive pants, positive boots, positive mum.
-(And YES, I’ll explain the brain thing fully another time).
+After all, you’re tired from putting in 100% all day.
+But tired & feeling more positive – you have a better sleep.
+Your brain resets itself and the next day it really does feel like you’re back!